NCERT Exemplar Class 11 Physics Solutions Chapter 9 Mechanical Properties of Solids

 Answer:

-The answer is the option (b) and (d)
+The answers are options (b) and (d)

 For wire A, stress